Warring States Crystal Cup

-The Warring states crystal glass (戰國水晶杯 / 水晶杯) is an artifact found in a Warring States period mausoleum tomb, which dates just before 221 BCE Qin dynasty, China.
-The glass however, looks no different from a modern drinking glass.
+The Warring states crystal glass (戰國水晶杯 / 水晶杯) is a cup of a tumbler shape but carved from clear quartz (rock crystal) found in a Warring States period mausoleum tomb, dated to just before 221 BCE in the Qin dynasty.

 Dimensions

-The glass measures 15.4 cm tall.
+The cup measures 15.4 cm tall.
 It has a round opening and is transparent.
-The glass is made from a natural high-quality crystal.
-It looks no different from a modern drinking glass.
-The artifact is one of sixty-four that can never leave Chinese soil.
+The 'glass' is not glass, but is made from a natural high-quality crystal.
+The artifact is on the list of Chinese cultural relics forbidden to be exhibited abroad, a list of objects that can never leave Chinese soil.

 Discovery

-In 1990, the glass was unearthed in Hangzhou, Zhejiang province.
+In 1990, the cup was unearthed in Hangzhou, Zhejiang province during an archaeological dig.
 Specifically, it was found in Banshan town (半山鎮), Shitang village (石塘村) in a Warring states period mausoleum.
-The item was found underground about one metre deep.
+It was found underground about one metre deep.
 Du Zhengxian (杜正賢) insisted on the archaeological digging even when other archaeologists had already labeled that area of the village a worthless wasteland.
-After two months of digging, he found the glass, along with other treasures.
-It became the biggest finding of the Warring states tombs.
+After two months of digging, he found the cup, along with other treasures.
+It became the biggest find of the Warring states tombs.